CalvinNesbitt/PDE_Numerics_Assignment/README.md

-Skeleton Python 3 code for students to develop in a linear advection assignment.
-All code is run from linearAdvect.py.
-Linear advection schemes are implemented in advectionSchemes.py.
-Some error diagnostics  are implemented in diagnostics.py  and some functions for initial conditions are in initialConditions.py.
+Python 3 code for linear advection assignment.

 In order to run this code you will first need to create a directory called "plots".